Joe Carrabino

-Joseph D. Carrabino Jr. (born circa 1961/62) is an American former professional basketball player and current businessman in the private equity industry.
+Joseph D. Carrabino Jr. (born February 21, 1962) is an American former professional basketball player and current businessman in the private equity industry.
 As of 2023, is the Head of Private Debt at AEA Investors.
-He graduated from Harvard University in 1985 as the school's all-time leading scorer, a record that still stands through the 2022–23 season.
+He graduated from Harvard University in 1985 as the school's all-time leading scorer, a record that still stands through the 2025–26 season.

 Basketball career

 High school

 Born in Encino, California, Carrabino played for the varsity team at Crespi Carmelite High School in Los Angeles for three seasons, where in two of those he was an All-Southern Section 4-A Division forward and graduated as the school's all-time leading scorer.
 Years later, Carrabino's then-high school assistant coach Ed Marek said, "He was the best shooter Crespi ever had."